nadaso8/MARlea/README.md

 This is very much expirimental and just written for fun.
 Don't expect this to be completely accurate.
 We aren't biologists or chemists.

+I will not provide support for this project... if it's broken for you my answer is simply that you should download the source code and fix it yourself.
+It's open for a reason.
+Good luck and happy simulating!!!
 ## about
 A command line program for simulating DNA based chemical reaction networks.